 How do adjustable beds improve aches and pains?

 It’s no secret that raising your head up as you sleep has big benefits for both snoring and sleep apnea.
-So if you have these problems, keep an eye on adjustable beds because they may just solve (or significantly reduce) your nightly annoyances.
+So, if you have these problems, keep an eye on adjustable beds because they may just solve (or significantly reduce) your nightly annoyances.

 People with lower back pain are typically advised by doctors to invest in an adjustable bed because of the superior support these foundations provide the spinal column.
 More support for your spine can lead to fewer body aches.
+This is typically achieved by slightly raising the legs up when you sleep.
+Learn more about the Benefits of Sleeping with your Legs Elevated.

 Because adjustable beds raise your feet with the push of a button, you’ll love this mattress foundation if you suffer from foot pain, ankle pain, or even restless leg syndrome.